 “The global climate is like a very heavy vehicle.
-Making him change direction is slow and complex, ” says Julien Emile-Geay, associate professor of earth sciences at USC.
-"If we don't start now, rather before now, we will find ourselves in a really hostile place in 2050."
+Making him change direction is slow and complex, " says Julien Emile-Geay, associate professor of earth sciences at USC.
+"If we don't start now, even before now, we will find ourselves in a very hostile place in 2050".
 As a climate expert, Emile-Geay has dedicated his career to understanding what happens to the planet.

-The twentieth century was the hottest ever in 2000 years.
-The data examined by the most disparate sources including polar ice, tree trunks and rock samples, show a crazy growth since the second half of the 800.
+The 2000th century was the hottest on record in 800 years.
+The data examined from the most disparate sources including polar ice, tree trunks and rock samples, show crazy growth since the second half of the XNUMXth century.

 Not good, not even for health.
-WHO warns that high heat is an important stress factor for the body, with serious risks of heart attack and other problems for the elderly as well as for early childhood.
+WHO warns that high heat is a major stressor for the body, with serious risks of heart attack and other problems for the elderly as well as early childhood.

 The heat above 26 degrees slows down mental processes, making concentration and decisions more difficult.
 And increasing inequalities.

-A mother waiting without money for a car will expose her fetus to high temperatures, for example, while those who have more money can protect themselves.
-Environmental policies should consider solutions that also consider social equity.
+An expecting mother with no money for a car will expose her fetus to high temperatures, for example, while those with more money can protect themselves.
+Environmental policies will have to consider solutions that also consider social equity.

-The hydrogeological risk will increase considerably: the sea level will "think" about the coasts, which will erode beaches and infiltrate land with salt water.
-On land, fires will dominate, and more generally the temperature changes.
+The hydrogeological risk will increase considerably: the sea level will "think" of the coasts, which will erode beaches and infiltrate soils with salt water.
+On land, fires will dominate, and more generally thermal changes.
 In our country, the sectors most at risk will be wine and agriculture, which rely heavily on national GDP.
-Many crops, between grapes and apples, can only be abandoned or moved as far north as possible.
+Many crops, including grapes and apples, can only be abandoned or moved as far north as possible.

 Environment in 2050: what's in the air?

 Water and Oceans in 2050: below the surface

-Over 90% of the heat created by humans since the 70s has been absorbed by the oceans, and in 2050 the effects in water will be seen as on land.
+Over 90% of the heat created by humans since the 70s has been absorbed by the oceans, and by 2050 the effects in water will be seen as on land.

-The oceans literally suffocate between acidification, oxygen loss and plastic pollution.
+The oceans literally choke on acidification, oxygen loss and plastic pollution.
 The whole marine environment is in serious danger.